You just found DealDash.com, you’re wondering what it’s all about and what you should know before you start bidding!

 After you register you will be taken to a bid pack purchase page.
 You do not have to purchase bids just yet, if you don’t want to or aren’t ready.
 But you can’t bid without purchasing a bid pack first!
 There is one bid pack for beginners, and it’s a 200 bids bid pack for $32- this would make bids $0.16 each.
 You can easily reload your bid balance by purchasing additional bid packs after the initial bid pack purchase.
 So jump in and give it a try.
 DealDash accepts major credit cards and PayPal for payment.

-2. Familiarize yourself with the site and learn how online auctions work.
+2. Familiarize yourself with the site and learn how penny auctions work.

 On the homepage you will see all of the active and upcoming auctions on DealDash right now, plus 2 ended auctions and the end price.
 You can see more ended auctions by clicking on the “Winners” tab on the top of the page.

-DealDash’s features are very different from other online auctions.
+DealDash’s features are very different from other penny auctions.

 – “No Jumpers” Notice that it says “no jumpers” on top of every auction item box.
 This means that no new bidders can enter the auction after the bid price has reached $5.00.